How a Persian Carpet Is Made

 Step 5: Knotting the Pile

-This is the heart of Persian weaving, tying tens of thousands to millions of knots by hand.
+This is the heart of the process and central to how Persian carpets are made.
+Tens of thousands to millions of knots are tied by hand.

 Additional Knot Variations